 How bone conduction systems work

 Bone anchored hearing systems are designed to use your body’s natural ability to transfer sound through bone conduction.
-The sound processor converts sounds into vibrations which are then sent through your skull bone, directly to your inner ear.
+The sound processor converts sounds into vibrations, which are then sent through your skull bone and directly on to your inner ear.

 A bone anchored hearing system consists of two parts:

 1. A small titanium implant placed in the bone behind the ear

 2. A sound processor that attaches to the implant